All Episodes

 But when it comes to what some people think is trashing the country, oh, we can't interfere.

-We can't even.
+We can't kill somebody.

-And once you start, he's on the cover of Time Magazine.
+And once you start, he's on the cover of Time magazine.

 He's a second string quarterback.